wmaynard/mail-service/README.md

 - If admins wish to be able to fetch expired `global messages`, it is possible to implement an optional parameter to do so.

 # Troubleshooting
-- Any issues should be recorded as a log in Loggly.
+- Any issues should be recorded as a log in _Loggly_.
 Please reach out if something does not work property to figure out the issue.